JamesTrick/blog/content/posts/llm-memory.md

 ConversationBufferWindow is similar to ConversaionBuffer aside from it only keeps the last `k` interactions in memory.
 This is helpful if old messages are no longer helpful, but can lead to quite abrupt memory loss.

-ConversationSummaryMemory is the next memory I want to highlight.
-This memory works by using a LLM to summarise the history.
+ConversationSummaryMemory works by using a LLM to summarise the history.
 This can lead to a lower input token cost due to a more condensed history, but naturally you are likely charged for the summary.

 With both these additional solutions, you are losing detail of previous interactions that could lead to lower quality future responses.
 On the flip side, you are working to increase latency and decrease cost.
 Experimentation is key here on what works best for your solution.